volojs/volo/docs/createCommand.md

 See
 [create-command-template's README.md](https://github.com/volojs/create-command-template)
-for instructions on how to create a symlink to your command so you can develop it and test it with volo.js.
+for instructions on how to create a symlink to your command so you can develop it and test it with volo.

 Once it is done, put it up on GitHub.
 People can install it by doing:

-    > volo.js acquire yourGitHubUserName/yourcommand
+    > volo acquire yourGitHubUserName/yourcommand

 ## Implementation details